MALLI227/Naveen-/README.md

 # Naveen
 Data Science

+Education Details
+Graduated from KKR & KSR Institute of Technology and Sciences (Affiliated to JNTUK) holding B. Tech Degree in Electrical & Electronics Engineering in the year 2019 aggregation of 68%.

+Professional Synopsis
+Having 2.3 years of professional experience in the application development with specialization in Java based web technologies.
+Strong in Web/middleware technologies likes HTML5, Bootstrap, Java, JavaScript, JSP, Servlets, web services (SOAP & REST), spring and hibernate.
+Worked on databases like Oracle, MYSQL and PL/SQL.
+Hands on experience with various development environments like Eclipse, SQL Developer.

+Professional Experience: WIPRO Ltd (Associate Engineer) Developed a new Activity tracker Dashboard to track the activity’s day-to-day done by the team members.
+It is developed using HTML, bootstrap for front end, and Java1.8, JavaScript for backend and Apache Tomcat server to deploy it.
+Developed web service tracker for the finacle packets where the user tests the packets before the deployment.
+It is developed using Java1.6 and Soap Api.
+Participated in the business activity getting the business requirement for the MIR/MOR project development from the clients.
+It is developed using java and third-party software for the front end.
+Participated in the Current Account Activation for the student project, worked as developer for the back-end java coding to integrate with the Omni flow process which was provided by third party vendor.

 Project-1 : Implementing a Driver Fatigue Detection System

 Driver Fatigue or Drowsiness is one of the key contributions to road accidents.